 HIV Research for Prevention is the only global scientific conference focused exclusively on the challenging and fast-growing field of HIV prevention research.
 HIVR4P fosters interdisciplinary knowledge-exchange on HIV vaccines, microbicides, PrEP, treatment as prevention and biomedical interventions as well as their related social and behavioural implications.

-HIVR4P brings more than 1,500 of the world’s leading prevention researchers, funders and policy makers for five days of exchange, debate and direction-setting for the field.
+HIVR4P // Virtual will bring together the world’s leading prevention researchers, funders and policy makers for four days of exchange, debate and direction-setting for the field.

 The conference is organized every two years and was held previously in Cape Town (2014), Chicago (2016) and Madrid (2018).